open-socialism/open-socialism-site/assess-dc/metrics/wealth-equality.md

 title: 'Wealth Equality'
 ---

-DC's weakest point is the distribution of wealth.
+DC has a fairly poor distribution of wealth.

 ## Wealth Accumulation Is Largely Uninhibited

 The method of restricting wealth accumulation is the taxation system which taxes people/companies with higher profits at a higher rate.
-However there are countless loopholes which can be used to avoid tax and these are exploited more so by the rich.
-Due to this they will typically pay less tax than people on lower salaries.
+However, there are countless loopholes which can be used to avoid tax and these are exploited more so by the rich.
+Due to this they will often pay less tax than people on lower salaries.

 ## Money Naturally Accumulates